4piu/alpine-image-builder/target/README.md

 - `ATF_PLAT`, `ATF_VERSION` — **optional**, both or neither.
 Boards with
-  an EL3 firmware stage (ARM Trusted Firmware, "ATF"/"TF-A") need a `bl31.bin` built and handed to U-Boot via `BL31=`; boards without one (every H3 target so far) leave both unset and none of this applies.
-  `ATF_PLAT` is upstream `trusted-firmware-a`'s platform name for the SoC (check `plat/allwinner/` at the pinned `ATF_VERSION` tag -- e.g.
-  `sun50i_h616` covers H616/H618, `sun50i_h6` covers H6, `sun50i_a64`
-  covers A64/H5).
-Whether a board needs this at all is a property of the SoC, not something to guess: check U-Boot's own `arch/arm/mach-sunxi/Kconfig` for `SUNXI_BL31_BASE`'s default under that board's `MACH_SUN50I_*` -- zero means no ATF, non-zero means it's required and the build will fail deep inside U-Boot's `binman` step without it.
+  an EL3 firmware stage (ARM Trusted Firmware, "ATF"/"TF-A") need a `bl31.bin` built and handed to U-Boot via `BL31=`; boards without one leave both unset and none of this applies. `ATF_PLAT` is upstream `trusted-firmware-a`'s platform name for the SoC — check `plat/` at the pinned `ATF_VERSION` tag for the right one (e.g. `plat/allwinner/` for Allwinner chips: `sun50i_h616` covers H616/H618, `sun50i_h6` covers H6, `sun50i_a64` covers A64/H5 — a different vendor has its own `plat/<vendor>/` subdirectory).
+Whether a board needs this at all is a property of the SoC, not something to guess: U-Boot's own board support code says so explicitly if you know where to look — for Allwinner it's `SUNXI_BL31_BASE`'s default in `arch/arm/mach-sunxi/Kconfig` under that board's `MACH_SUN50I_*` (zero means no ATF, non-zero means it's required); a different vendor's U-Boot port will have its own equivalent under its own `arch/arm/mach-<vendor>/Kconfig`.
+Skipping this when it's actually needed doesn't fail cleanly — it fails deep inside U-Boot's `binman` step instead, so check first rather than finding out the hard way.

 Resolved per field — command-line/`workflow_dispatch` overrides win first, then this file, then (if this file sets `BOARD=<other-target>`)